sterling-d/Challenge_20/README.md

 ## Overview

-This application is based on a Solidity smart contract that automates the financial process and features of joint saving accounts.This smart contract accepts two user addresses that controls a joint savings account by using ether management function to implement financial institutions requirements for providing the ability to deposit and withdraw the funds from the account.
+This application is based on a Solidity smart contract that automates the financial process and features of joint saving accounts.
+This smart contract accepts two user addresses that controls a joint savings account by using ether management function to implement financial institutions requirements for providing the ability to deposit and withdraw the funds from the account.

 ## Technology